WilliamYWY/MintMatch_devlogs/README.md

   - Complete the whole registration process
   - Upload profile to Python server and store in Firebase
-  - Fetch all card stack (other users' profile from server) and render into card stack view
+  - Fetch all card stack (other users' profile from server) and render into a card stack view
   - Swipe animation

 To Fix: